zenkay/bigdata-ecosystem/README.md

 * [Buildoop](http://buildoop.github.io/) - Similar to Apache BigTop based on Groovy language.
 * [Cloudera Director](http://www.cloudera.com/content/cloudera/en/products-and-services/director.html) - a comprehensive data management platform with the flexibility and power to evolve with your business.
 * [Cloudera HUE](http://gethue.com/) - web application for interacting with Hadoop.
+* [CloudPhysics](https://www.cloudphysics.com/product/) - collect operational metadata from your virtualized infrastructure, then correlate and analyze it to expose operational hazards and waste that pose a threat to your datacenter performance, efficiency and uptime.
 * [Deimos](https://github.com/mesosphere/deimos) - Mesos containerizer hooks for Docker.
 * [Develoop](http://deploop.github.io/) - tool for provisioning, managing and monitoring Apache Hadoop.
 * [Etsy Sahale](https://codeascraft.com/2015/02/11/sahale-visualizing-cascading-workflows-at-etsy/) - Visualizing Cascading Workflows at Etsy.